CSGang/Writeups/redpwnCTF/pwn/coffer_overflow_0/README.md

 p.sendline("A"*25)
 p.interactive()
 ```
-This should redirect us to shell, and we with a simple `ls` we can see an entry `flag.txt`, so we simply do `cat flag.txt` to obtain the flag:
+This should redirect us to shell, and with a simple `ls` we can see an entry `flag.txt`, so we simply do `cat flag.txt` to obtain the flag:

 ```
 $ ls